oneapi-src/oneAPI-tab/tab-dpcpp-onedpl/README.rst

 * Pablo Reble (Intel)
 * James Reinders
 * Ruyman Reyes
+* Andrew Richards
 * Alison Richards (Intel)
-* Andrew Richards
 * Gergana Slavova (Intel)
 * Timmie Smith (Intel)
 * Xinmin Tian (Intel)
-* Phong Vu (BP)
+* Phuong Vu (BP)

 Notes:

 * Administrative
   * `Rules of the road <presentations/oneAPI-TAB-Rules-of-the-Road.pdf>`__
   * Notes published immediately after the meeting on `Github
     <https://github.com/oneapi-src/oneAPI-tab/tree/master/tab-dpcpp-onedpl>`__
-  * Email Robert.S.Cohn@intel.com or github PR to add/remove name, add affiliation to attendees list
+  * Email Robert.S.Cohn@intel.com or submit a github PR to add/remove name, add affiliation to attendees list

 * Data Parallel C++ Library: Alexey Kukanov
   * `Slides <presentations/2020-04-22-oneDPL-for-TAB.pdf>`__
   * Recap
     * STL API
     * Parallel STL
     * non-standard API extensions
   * Required C++ version

-    * DPC++ will be C++17
+    * Minimum DPC++ version will be C++17
     * Is it ok for oneDPL?
     * Will limit host-side environment.
 Default is C++14 for latest host compilers
     * Discussion:
       * Where are livermore compilers?

-        * C++11 is fine, Raja is C++11-based, customers not ready to C++14
+        * C++11 is fine, RAJA is C++11-based, some customers not ready for C++14
 	* What is the issue?

-	  * People running on systems where supported gcc version are old
+	  * People running on systems where supported gcc version is old
 	  * But not about the code
       * Why is host compiler different?
-      * If we require only 14, Can we still make deduction work smoothly?
+      * If we require only 14, can we still make deduction work smoothly?
         * Yes
       * At Argonne, there is a range of conservatism, we should not impose artificial barriers

-        * provide c++17 features and ease of use when availabe, but value in being more conservative
+        * Provide C++17 features and ease of use when available, but there is value in being more conservative
-	* on the other hand, we don't want to create 2 dialects
+	* On the other hand, we don't want to create 2 dialects
   * Top-level namespace
     * DPC++ has multiple namespaces: sycl::, sycl::intel, std::
-    * DPL adds a namespace
+    * oneDPL adds a namespace
     * Discussion

-      * strictly standard could be nested, new things own namespace
+      * Strictly standard could be nested, new things own namespace

-        * requires change to sycl spec
+        * Requires change to sycl spec

-      * standard library could be part of standard
-      * standard allows extension sycl::intel
+      * Standard allows to use the sycl::intel extension
-      * like top-level oneapi namespace
+      * Recommend top-level oneapi namespace

-        * can use c++ using to bring it into sycl::intel if desired
+        * Can use C++ using to bring it into sycl::intel if desired

-      * oneapi::mkl
+        * Example: oneapi::mkl

-  * standard library classes
+  * Standard library classes

-    * issues
+    * Issues

-      * some classes cannot be fully supported
+      * Some classes cannot be fully supported
       * 3 different implementations

-    * options
+    * Options

-      * white-listed
+      * White-listed
-      * freestanding implementation
+      * Freestanding implementation
-      * duplicate, bring standard library into SYCL
+      * Duplicate, bring standard library into SYCL

-        * spec says whether require implementation or to host to host
+        * Spec says whether require implementation or to host to host

-    * analysis of pro/cons, see slide
+    * Analysis of pro/cons, see slide
-    * Proposed combined
+    * Propose to go the combined route:

-      * whitelist the things that 'just work'
+      * Whitelist the things that 'just work'
       * API's that need substantial adjustments are defined in SYCL spec
-      * freestanding for the rest
+      * Freestanding for the rest
-      * analysis, see slide
+      * Analysis, see slide
     * Discussion
       * Seems like a practical solution
-      * for freestanding, would there be conversions for standard types?
+      * For freestanding, would there be conversions for standard types?
         * Yes
     * Slide shows mapping, whitelisted, custom, SYCL
       * Discussion

-        * functional can't be whitelisted
+        * Functional can't be whitelisted
+  * Not enough time for remaining topics, moved to next meeting

 2020-03-25
 ==========